bkesari1998/turtlebot_rl/README.md

 # probrobfinalproj

 This repository contains the ROS nodes and edited main and ppo network code to run the navigation task on the physical robot.
+All three group members (Bharat, Zach, and Niko) contributed to this porition of the code.

 ## ROS Nodes